 Stately Tree with a Lot to Offer

-Your American Beech will be a majestic addition to your landscape.
+Your American Beech (Fagus grandifolia) will be a majestic addition to your landscape.
 The familiar stout trunk and spreading crown sport oval leaves with distinctive parallel veins and sawtooth margins.
 The bright green leaves are a striking contrast against the slate gray bark.

 As an added benefit, your American Beech will usher in the autumn season with coppery-gold autumn foliage, a stand-out for your fall landscape display.